-RANs and RAWs are both payable from any "Unapplied Money" in the General Fund of the state on their maturity date, subject to the prior application of such money in the General Fund to pay Priority Payments.
-"Priority Payments" consist of: (i) the setting apart of state revenues in support of the public school system and public institutions of higher education (as provided in Section 8 of Article XVI of the state Constitution); (ii) payment of the principal of and interest on general obligation bonds and general obligation commercial paper notes of the state as and when due; (iii) reimbursement from the General Fund to any special fund or account to the extent such reimbursement is legally required to be made to repay borrowings therefrom pursuant to California Government Code Sections 16310 or 16418; and (iv) payment of state employees' wages and benefits, state payments to pension and other state employee benefit trust funds, state Medi-Cal claims, lease payments to support lease-revenue bonds, and any amounts determined by a court of competent jurisdiction to be required by federal law or the state Constitution to be paid with state warrants that can be cashed immediately.
+Priority Payments.
+"Priority Payments" consist of: (i) the setting apart of state revenues in support of the public school system and public institutions of higher education (as provided in Section 8 of Article XVI of the state Constitution); (ii) payment of the principal of and interest on general obligation bonds and general obligation commercial paper notes of the state as and when due; (iii) a contingent obligation for General Fund payments to local governments for certain costs for realigned public safety programs if not provided from a share of state sales and use taxes, as provided in Article XIII, Section 36 of the Constitution, enacted by Proposition 30 of 2012 (see "THE BUDGET PROCESS - Constraints on the Budget Process - Proposition 30");" (iv) reimbursement from the General Fund to any special fund or account to the extent such reimbursement is legally required to be made to repay borrowings therefrom pursuant to California Government Code Sections 16310 or 16418; and (v) payment of state employees' wages and benefits, state payments to pension and other state employee benefit trust funds, state Medi-Cal claims, lease payments to support lease-revenue bonds, and any amounts determined by a court of competent jurisdiction to be required by federal law or the state Constitution to be paid with state warrants that can be cashed immediately.
 See "STATE FINANCES - State Warrants."

 Internal Borrowing.
 The General Fund is currently authorized by law to borrow for cash management purposes from more than 700 of the state's approximately 1,300 other funds in the State Treasury (the "Special Funds").
-Total borrowing from Special Funds must be approved by the Pooled Money Investment Board ("PMIB").
+Total borrowing from Special Funds must be approved quarterly by the Pooled Money Investment Board ("PMIB").
 The State Controller submits an authorization request to the PMIB quarterly, based on forecasted available funds and borrowing needs.
 The Legislature may from time to time adopt legislation establishing additional authority to borrow from Special Funds.
-On February 3, 2012, the Governor signed SB 95 (Chapter 1, Statutes of 2012, "SB 95"), a statute which clarified that certain transportation funds and other funds were available for short-term cash management borrowing, which provided an estimated \$865 million of additional capacity at certain times of the year.
-The state has historically made extensive use of its internal borrowing capability to provide cash resources to the General Fund.
-The PMIB has authorized the internal borrowing of up to \$24.434 billion for the period ending September 30, 2014.
-This authorization is renewed quarterly.
+The PMIB has authorized the internal borrowing of up to \$24.975 billion for the period ending March 30, 2015.

 One fund from which moneys may be borrowed to provide additional cash resources to the General Fund is the BSA, a reserve fund established in 2004 by Proposition 58.
 However, during fiscal years 2008-09 to 2013-14, there were no funds available in the BSA.
-The BSA will be funded at an estimated \$1.606 billion in fiscal year 2014-15.
+The BSA has been funded at \$1.606 billion in fiscal year 2014-15.
 See "STATE FINANCES - Budget Reserves - Budget Stabilization Account."
 The state also may transfer funds into the General Fund from the state's SFEU, which is not a Special Fund.
 See "STATE FINANCES - Inter-Fund Borrowings" for a further description of this process.